tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/introduction/introduction.md

 Java Management Service (JMS) is a reporting and management infrastructure integrated with Oracle Cloud Infrastructure Platform services to observe and manage your use of Java SE (on-premises or in the Cloud).
 Java Runtime can be viewed and identified in fleet after successful JMS setup on Managed Instances.
 Further, these Java Runtimes can be managed by performing various Lifecycle Management (LCM) operations.

 In order to perform these LCM operations almost no or minor configuration changes are required.
 This workshop will walk you through the steps to enable LCM operations in OCI and non-OCI Managed Instances.
-Next, you will learn how to remove a Java Runtime using OCI console and cancel or view a work request.
-You will also get to view status and logs related to delete work requests.
+Next, you will learn how to install and remove a Java Runtime using OCI console.
+You will also get to view status and logs related to the work requests.
 Finally, the workshop will show you how to view and monitor Lifecycle Management requests.

 _Estimated Time:_ 60 minutes